MicrosoftDocs/power-platform/power-virtual-agents/authoring-fundamentals.md

 Topics are discrete conversation paths that, when used together within a single bot, allow for users to have a conversation with a bot that feels natural and flows appropriately.

 Creating a bot with Power Virtual Agents is easy to do with the [no-code authoring canvas](authoring-create-edit-topics.md), and there are a number of ways you can [manage how topics interact](authoring-topic-management.md), how you want the conversation to flow, and what it should feel like.

-It's also easy to [test the bot on the fly](authoring-test-bot.md) without having to fully deploy the bot whenever you make a small change that requires testing.
+It's also easy to [test the bot](authoring-test-bot.md) without having to fully deploy the bot whenever you make a small change.

-There are a number of [lesson topics](authoring-template-topics.md) that guide you through topic authoring - from simple to complex scenarios, in addition to [system topics](authoring-create-edit-topics.md#use-system-and-sample-topics).
+There are also [lesson topics](authoring-template-topics.md) that guide you through topic authoring - from simple to complex scenarios, as well as default [system topics](authoring-create-edit-topics.md#use-system-and-sample-topics).

 You can also [choose what language you want your bot to use](authoring-language-support.md).